 It devalues their work.
-Crowdsourcing is seeing an uptick within marketing.
+Crowdsourcing design is seeing an uptick within marketing.
 Major companies have enlisted consumers to create ads under the guise that their marketing is consumer-driven.
 But what’s happening is businesses are learning they can sit back and have design proposals brought to them, and then business owners can have their pick for free.
 Meanwhile, all those designers who submitted a bid that did not win also did not get paid for the time spent creating the submission.

 So, all that being said, is there ever an appropriate time for crowdsourcing?

 Here is where I am conflicted: I follow a lot of nonprofits.
 They don’t have a ton of disposable cash and are mainly run by volunteers.
-Quite often, nonprofit organizations will hold a contest that calls for a T-shirt design, a logo or a poster.
+Quite often, nonprofit organizations will hold a contest that calls for a T-shirt design, or a crowdsourced logo.
 Designers submit original works, and the nonprofit chooses a winner.
 The organization gets a free design, and the artist gets publicity.
 Is this OK?
 My feeling is that the nonprofit company is not exploiting designers if it really doesn’t have the cash to pony up for design work.
 And if it does, I would prefer its money goes to whatever cause it’s working on.